Shrey-Tyagi/groot-transalator/README.md

 # Transalate English into Groot

-The repo has code to convert English text into Groot, it use funtranslations [API](https://funtranslations.com/groot) to translate the text.
+The repo has code to convert English text into Groot, it uses funtranslations [API](https://funtranslations.com/groot) to translate the text.
 I'm groot! 😇

 ## Tech Stack Used
 * Vanilla JS